gravitational/gravity/docs/5.x/pack.md

 ## Application Hooks

-"Application Hooks" are Kubernetes jobs that run at different points in the application lifecycle or in response to certain events happening in the cluster.
+"Application Hooks" are Kubernetes jobs that run at different points in the application life cycle or in response to certain events happening in the cluster.

 Each hook job has access to the "Application Resources" which are mounted under